ansariheshamraza/RachnaX-AI/README.md

 > **AI for Media, Content & Digital Experiences** - Transforming how students, creators, and builders generate structured, high-quality content using AWS Generative AI.

-## 🎯 Hackathon Challenge: AI for Media, Content & Digital Experiences
+## 🎯 Hackathon Challenge: (Students Track) AI for Media, Content & Digital Experiences

 RachnaX AI addresses the critical challenge of **content creation at scale** for India's digital-first generation.
 Built for the **AI for Bharat Hackathon**, this platform leverages AWS Generative AI services to democratize access to professional-grade content creation tools.